 Challenge #1: It seems like you always need more qualified leads, to drive more revenue and close deals faster.
 In general, it may feel like more is being added to your plate.

-Challenge #2: With these added demands, you or your team may feel like you have more programs to build – including webinars, emails, landing pages, etc. If you are trying to scale up your marketing efforts, this can take you or your team some time to get done, and it can be very overwhelming.
+Challenge #2: With these added demands, you or your team may feel like you have more programs to build – including webinars, emails, landing pages, etc. If you are trying to scale up your online marketing efforts, this can take you or your team some time to get done, and it can be very overwhelming.

 Challenge #3: You have a leaky funnel!

 - You can’t just focus on growing top of the funnel.
 You can bring in 30,000 names in a month, but if they are not the right people and have a low likelihood of converting, who cares?

 - Every sales funnel leaks.
 The cost of a lost lead rises dramatically the further down the funnel it leaks.
 And due to the complex buying processes today, there is more room for leaks.

 By identifying where we are leaking and defining ideal prospect profiles, we can qualify out bad leads sooner.

 Challenge #4: You may have some disconnect with sales around what a lead is and when they are qualified.
 How can you ensure your marketing and sales teams are on the same page?
 How do you handle getting the best leads to sales at the right time?